-Now that you know the differences between these three units of light measurement, which will you use?
+Now that you know the differences between the units of light measurement, which one will you use?

 Indoor plants require much more care than outdoor plants because all lighting is supplemented.
 Since every aspect of the growth process is in your hands, it’s essential to monitor how much or how little light your plant receives.

 If you've read this far, you're most likely interested in using all these light measurements to your advantage.
 To measure light accurately, easily, and even for free, we highly recommend giving our app a try.